AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 ~~~~~~~~

 A `volatile <https://en.wikipedia.org/wiki/Volatile_(computer_programming)>`_
-can be described as an object in memory whose value may change between two
+object can be described as an object in memory whose value may change between
-consecutive memory accesses of a process A |mdash| even if process A itself
+two consecutive memory accesses of a process A |mdash| even if process A itself
 hasn't changed the value.
 This situation may arise when an object in memory is
 being shared by multiple threads.
 For example, a thread *B* may modify the
 value of that object between two read accesses of a thread *A*.
 Another typical